 Very important Family Tip #11: You are in Europe and sunbathers are allowed to go topless at the pool and beach.
 Prepare the kids in private, not once you hit the pool or beach.

 Dinner at the hotel, which is Michelin rated, is a must.
-You sit in the courtyard and have drinks, then order your dinner, and later are taken to the table, which is all set up for you on the patio overlooking the sea.
+You sit in the courtyard for a pre-dinner glass of wine for the adults and maybe a uniquely French non-alcoholic drink for the kids, then order your dinner, and later are taken to the table, which is all set up for you on the patio overlooking the sea.
 All I can say is it is not overrated!